ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI

 We leverage a variety of approaches to collect/generate our demonstration datasets infinitely at scale.
 For the simplest tasks, we write and open source some motion planning-based solutions to generate demonstration data.
 Some tasks with easy-to-define reward functions have dense reward functions defined and converged RL policies are used to generate demonstration data.
 For more difficult tasks, we collect demonstration data (typically about 10 demonstrations) via teleoperation tools.
 Then, we use RFCL \citep{DBLP:conf/iclr/TaoSC024-rfcl} or RLPD \citep{DBLP:conf/icml/BallSKL23-rlpd} to run fast online imitation learning and generate data from converged policies.

 We further adapt the trajectory replay tool from ManiSkill2 to work with both CPU and GPU simulated demonstration data.
-The replay tool enables users to change the observations stored (e.g., state or rgbd), as well as modify the actions stored (e.g. joint position or delta end effector pose).
-The tool makes working with demonstration data more flexible in ManiSkill3, such as converting joint position actions generated by motion planning to other control modes like end-effector control.
-We are currently still in the process of generating demonstrations for more tasks.
+The replay tool enables users to change the observations stored (e.g., state or rgbd, and allow modifying the rendering shaders used) as well as modifying the rewards stored (dense or sparse).
+In tasks involving the Franka robot arms, we provide code to convert actions from one controller type to another (e.g. joint position control to delta end effector pose control).
+Importantly we support collecting data in CPU/GPU simulation and replaying them in CPU/GPU simulation with different numbers of parallel environments via explicit control over randomization/RNG seeding at the per-parallel-environment level.
+This enables flexibility in trajectory replay as data collected on one machine with more GPU memory can be replayed on other machines with less GPU memory that cannot use as many parallel environments.